 Along with working your arms, shoulders, and core, doing planks can help build up your hip flexors, quads, and tibialis anterior, which are the muscles that run alongside your calves and do a lot to stabilize you while out snowshoeing.

 With a sturdy chair or weight bench, place your left foot on the chair while you face the opposite direction with your hands on your hips.
-Bend your right knee and sink down into a squat until your left knee either touches the floor or is just above it (it depends on the height of the bench or chair you use).
+Next, bend your right knee and sink into a squat until your left knee either touches the floor or is just above it (it depends on the height of the bench or chair you use).

 The main muscles targeted by this exercise are your glutes and quads, with your other leg muscles engaged as stabilizers.
-This exercise will help you with your balance as you snowshoe as well as build up your muscular endurance as a whole.
+This exercise will help you with your balance as you snowshoe and build up your muscular endurance as a whole.

 Excellent Cross-Training To Support Snowshoeing